 The Scanner Is Not Available for Third-party Apps

 We were having this discussion about the fingerprint scanner being available for third-party apps or being hacked into.
 Apple has however made it clear that the scanner is not presently available for access or use by third-party apps or services.
 This does not mean they will remain inaccessible forever.
 In the future, we'll get to see apps that get to use the fingerprint scanner.
-Also, remember there are going to be jailbreak devs working on it too!

 The iPhone 5S will be available for pre-order on 13th, Sept and will release on 20th, Sept 2013 in eight countries.
 Check out details on availability and price here.